nicojzzz/nicojzzz/README.md

 - 👋 Hi, I’m @nicojzzz
 - 👀 I’m intersted in web and mobile development
-- 🌱 I’m currently making a chat room with @fiorafran.
+- 🌱 I’m currently making a chat room with @fiorafran [ github.com/fiorafran ].
 You can take a look at it here =>({ https://github.com/fiorafran/Chat-proyecto/deployments/activity_log?environment=github-pages });
 - 📫 You can reach me at nicojuarezzz@gmail.com

 <!---